mrinal054/teethSeg_sr2f2u-net/README.md

 Class `DataGenerator`
 ----------------------------
+**Note: An augmentation-enabled DataGenerator is also available upon request.
+Currently, it supports rotation, flip and shift.
+To get it, email at mdhar@uwm.edu with the subject line '*Requesting for augmentation-enabled DataGenerator*'.**

 This class is used in both `Colab_hybrid_unet_2d.ipynb` and `Colab_hybrid_unet_2d_3d.ipynb`.
 It loads data batch-wise from a given directory. <br>

 Loading the entire training and validation dataset is memory expensive for Colab.
 Instead, a data loader class called `DataGenerator` is implemented that loads images on-the-fly.
 In other words, it takes a list of image names and the directory where the images are situated.
 Then it loads images batch-wise while training the model. <br>